-When I was a kid in Fayette County, IL, the holiday was always “Decoration Day.”
+When I was a kid, the holiday was always “Decoration Day.”
 We picked up Grandma at her old farmhouse then backtracked on Route 185 to the turn off to the Pilcher Cemetery.
 I was told that one ancestor, Winslow Pilcher, had owned the land first but that another ancestor, Josiah Williams, formally deeded the property as a cemetery.
 The graveyard was located in a bright meadow surrounded by thick timber.
 A single massive oak stood in the clearing.
 We saw no houses and heard nothing except sounds of nature, our own voices, and the slam of the trunk as the grown-ups removed the “decorations” and then placed the flowers on the grave of my grandmother and other relatives.

 My grandfather’s red granite stone read, CRAWFORD Josiah 1886-1954 Grace 1890- .
 To each side of the stone are the graves of my great-grandparents, John and Susan Crawford and Albert and Abbie Pilcher.
 Grandma and my parents decorated these graves.
 I was usually more interested in the older section of the cemetery.
-A new stone, so plain and solid, seemed less interesting to me than an old, leaning marker which carefully tallied the person’s exact age at time of death and contained an odd name like Comfort, Alonzo, Mortimer, Elvina, Reuben, Ulysses, Tabitha, Jahiel, or Eudoxy.
+A new stone, so plain and solid, seemed less interesting to me than an old, leaning marker which carefully tallied the person’s exact age at time of death and contained odd names like Comfort, Alonzo, Mortimer, Elvina, Reuben, Ulysses, Tabitha, Jahiel, and Eudoxy.
 A few of the old stones had fatalistic inscriptions, like the epitaph of Moses Cluxton, Sr.:

 Remember, friends, as you pass by,